aqlimakhan/business-analyst-portfolio/case-studies/export-compliance-screening/02-requirement-gathering/1-stakeholder-interview-sarah-thompson.md

 - Repetitive manual screening activities may contribute to analyst burnout and reduced productivity.

 ### 4.5 Desired Outcomes

+- Reduce export compliance review turnaround time while maintaining full regulatory compliance.

+- Enable low-risk export orders to be processed more efficiently, allowing analysts to focus on higher-risk transactions.

+- Provide analysts with an integrated workflow that minimizes switching between multiple systems.

+- Provide management with real-time visibility into workload, bottlenecks, and compliance performance.

+- Standardize compliance documentation to improve consistency and audit readiness.

 ### 4.6 Constraints
 ### 4.7 Assumptions
 | Assumption                                   | Validation Required         |